Transportation safety in the United States

-In 2020, fatalities increased to nearly 38,680 due to fewer people driving on the road (13% less distance) and more risky behavior, including speeding, failing to wear seat belts, and driving under the influence of drugs or alcohol.
+There is a considerable and growing gap between the United States and other comparable countries in terms of roadway deaths, with the United States having higher death rates.
+In 2014, two different U.S. government estimated that there were 33,736 or 32,744 motor vehicle traffic deaths in 2014.
+The National Safety Council (NSC), a nonprofit safety advocacy group, estimates U.S. motor vehicle deaths in 2016 were 40,200, a 14% increase from its 2014 estimate.
+After decades of improvements in road safety for pedestrians, the pedestrian death rate in the United States has skyrocketed since 2009 while most comparable countries have experienced declining pedestrian death rates.

-Motor vehicle deaths are most often expressed as a rate, often deaths per 100 million vehicle-miles or per billion vehicle-miles, or, for international comparisons, as deaths per billion vehicle-kilometers.
+In 2020, fatalities increased to about 38,680 deaths, from about 36,000 in 2019, even with fewer drivers on the road and fewer miles traveled.
+The increase was attributed to more risky driving behavior, including speeding, failing to wear seat belts, and driving under the influence of drugs or alcohol.
+2021 and 2022 experienced even more deaths, having 42,939 and 42,795 motor vehicle fatalities, respectively.

-Introduction
+Overall statistics

 In the United States, most fatalities are generated by road vehicles.

 Safety overall has steadily improved in the United States for many decades.
 Between 1920 and 2000, the rate of fatal automobile crashes per vehicle-mile decreased by a factor of about 17.
 Except for a pause during the youth bulge of the 1960s (a time when many young, inexperienced drivers were on the road), progress in reducing fatal crashes has been steady.
 Safety for other types of U.S. passenger transportation has also improved substantially, but long-term statistical data are not as readily available.
 While the fatality rate roughly leveled off around 2000–2005 at around 1.5 fatalities per 100 million miles traveled, it has resumed a downward trend and reached 1.27 in 2008.
 The National Safety Council, using methodology that differs from the NHTSA, reports a rate (including deaths of pedestrians and cyclists killed in motor vehicle crashes) of 1.25 deaths per 100 million vehicle miles (or 12.5 deaths per billion vehicle miles) traveled in 2016.